 By clicking this button, you will be able to play a certain acoustic signal in your device.
 This might be useful when you find the device is still in your house, probably in an unnoticed corner.
 On the other hand, even if it’s someone else, it will help that person to notice your device.

 This is perhaps the most awesome feature of Apple Find My iPhone.
 Once you have activated this mode, you shall be able to set up a password-based lock and a display message.
-And, in that display message, you can provide details for contacting, such as your name, address, phone number etc. If a responsible citizen stumbles upon your lost devices, the info will help him to deliver the device to you.
+And, in that display message, you can provide details for contact, such as your name, address, phone number, etc. If a responsible citizen stumbles upon your lost devices, the info will help him to deliver the device to you.
 Another superb feature of Lost Mode is that it can turn on location services in your iPhone or iPad remotely — given you have a good internet connection.

 Erase Your Device

-Using this option, you can erase all kinds of data in your iPad or iPhone.
+Using this option, you can erase all kinds of data on your iPad or iPhone.
 This way, you can avoid the risk of your data getting exposed.
 However, you won’t be able to use the tracking option once you erase the phone.
 This is an option to use in the worst-case scenario.

 Method Two: Use Google Location Timeline to Find Your Device

-In case if you have installed Google Maps in your device and have the Location History and Location Reporting active, you can use Google Location Timeline to find the location timeline as well as current location of your lost device.
+In case if you have installed Google Maps in your device and have the Location History and Location Reporting active, you can use Google Location Timeline to find the location timeline as well as the current location of your lost device.

 Google Location Timeline can not only inform the current location.
 It also can show you the way your device has run, from one place to another.
 So, if an internet connection was enabled at the time of loss, you can see if someone has gone somewhere with the device.
 In short, you can know where it was lost and where it is currently found.
 In case, if the battery gets drained out, the last-reported location will be shown.